JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-09/using-tailwind-or-not/index.md

 With Visual Studio Code, you can use the extension “Inline fold” to minimize those inline Tailwind CSS classes.

 Alternatively, you can use the `@apply` grouping in your component’s CSS, but that won’t solve the problem of blotted HTML when you look at the HTML in your browser DevTools.
+In fact, the generated HTML will contain the long list of CSS classes.

 ### Verbosity

 CSS is verbose.
-With Tailwind CSS classes, you type a lot more characters.
+With Tailwind CSS classes, you type, in reality, a lot less characters.

 Yes, it’s always better to use the platform directly.
 With Tailwind CSS, you have to learn an abstraction on top of the CSS.
 It’s additional work if you’re getting started.